 Skip to main content

-In the world of VPNs, WireGuard is the new kid on the block.
-Comparing to other existing VPN protocols, Wireguard offers many advantages, such as reliability, updated encryption, simpler configuration, quicker handshake and faster speeds.
-This article provides two basic wireguard use cases and the steps to setup the WireGuard VPN in Equinix Metal's facilities.
+WireGuard is an open source solution for creating encrypted VPNs.
+Compared to other existing VPN protocols, WireGuard offers greater reliability, updated encryption, simpler configuration, quicker handshake and faster speeds.
+This article provides two basic WireGuard use cases and the steps to setup the WireGuard VPN in Equinix Metal's facilities.

-The following diagram illustrates a server at our EWR1 facility and another server at our SJC1 facility and their IP addresses:
+For this use case, you'll set up a site-to-site WireGuard VPN tunnel between two Equinix Metal servers located at different Equinix Metal facilities.
+The following diagram illustrates a server at our EWR1 facility and another server at our SJC1 facility, along with their IP addresses:

 server-ip